-For spot-checking, the ideal choice is the Handheld CO2 Meter GM70.
+For spot-checking, the ideal choice is the Indigo80 Handheld indicator.

 The GMP251 replaces the following discontinued products: GMM221 and GMT221.
 Please note that spare parts and accessories for the GMP221 probe are still available and can be purchased in the Vaisala online store.

 For an introduction to the product, see the video below.

 The GMP251 is a all-in-one probe, which makes it easy and fast to install.
 The probe is resistant to dust and most chemicals, such as, H2O2 and alcohol-based cleaning agents.
 The probe's surface is smooth, which makes it easy to clean.

 With the wide operating temperature range, the GMP251 is suitable for a large number of applications.
 The probe provides accurate and stable measurements also in varying conditions.

 Learn about the benefits of using two probes measuring either the same parameter or two different ones.

 Danish researchers have demonstrated that it is possible to remove most of the carbon dioxide (CO2) from the emissions of a waste incinerator, and by demonstrating the viability of the process, the researchers believe that they have developed a key technology in the fight against climate change.

 Environmental measurement devices are also becoming smart.
 Unlike in the past when measurement probes could not be used on their own, the new wave of smart measurement probes can operate independently without additional transmitters.